-Study in Old Testament as a cognate field is required for those concentrating in New Testament or Theology in the Master of Arts in Biblical and Theological Studies program.
+Study in Old Testament as a cognate field is required for those concentrating in New Testament or Theology in the Master of Theological Studies program.
 This course involves a preliminary study of enduring and recent issues in the study of Old Testament.
 Mastery of a set of relevant Hebrew texts may be required.
 This course is a supervised study and culminates in a final examination which is the Old Testament Cognate comprehension examination.